Presidential Fathers: Responsible for Their Kids and the Country

 Theodore Roosevelt became the 26th president at the age of 42.
 He was the youngest president in the nation’s history.
 Teddy, as he was affectionately called, enjoyed playing with his children.
 He used to stage pillow fights and playacted like a bear, using an upturned table to represent his den.
 “He had a young family and they loved playing in the White House,” Kendall said.
 “He used to stop working at three o’clock and go and play tag in the attic.”

 Woodrow Wilson, the 28th president, had three daughters with his first wife, Ellen.
 Just two years into his presidency, Ellen died, and their oldest child Margaret took over the duties of First Lady to the White House.
-The girls were well educated and talked endlessly with their father about universal suffrage.
+The girls were well educated and talked endlessly with their father about universal suffrage (voting rights for all).

 Jimmy Carter was the 39th president.
 He and his wife had four children, and Jimmy liked to engage his kids with talks of politics.
 When he was running against Ronald Reagan in the 1980 presidential election, Jimmy told his audience during a televised debate, “I had a discussion with my daughter, Amy, the other day, before I came here, to ask her what the most important issue was.
 She said she thought nuclear weaponry and the control of nuclear arms.”
 Amy had only been 13 at the time.

-The current president, Joe Biden, had four children: three with his first wife, Neilia, and one with Jill, his current spouse.
-The younger son, Hunter, has worked with and separately from his dad on different ventures.
-The two seem to be very close and can be seen attending events together.
+The current president, Joe Biden, had four children: three with his first wife, Neilia, and one with his current wife, Jill.
+Now 79 years old, he has seven grandchildren, too – their ages range from about two to 28 years old.